Irredundance Graphs: Introduction

 \section{Introduction}

 Reconfiguration problems are concerned with determining conditions under which a feasible solution to a given problem can be transformed into another such solution via a sequence of feasible solutions in such a way that any two consecutive solutions are adjacent according to a specified adjacency relation.
+The solutions and their adjacencies form the vertex and edge sets, respectively, of the associated reconfiguration graph.
+Typical questions about reconfiguration graphs concern their structure (connectedness, Hamiltonicity, diameter, planarity), realizability (which graphs can be realized as a specific type of reconfiguration graph), and algorithmic properties (finding shortest paths between solutions quickly).

 Reconfiguration versions of graph colouring and other graph problems, such as independent sets, cliques, and vertex covers, have been studied in e.g.~\cite{Beier, BC2, CHJ1, CHJ2, Ito2, IKD}.

 Domination reconfiguration problems involving (not necessarily minimal) dominating sets of different cardinalities were first considered in 2014 by Haas and Seyffarth \cite{HS1} and subsequently also in, for example, \cite{davood, HS2, haddadan-2015, MRT}.
-Domination reconfiguration problems involving only minimum-cardinality dominating sets were introduced by Fricke et al. \cite{FHHH11} in 2011 and also studied in \cite{Bien, CHH10, Dyck, EdThesis, Laksh, Laura1, Amu, SS08, SMN}.
+Domination reconfiguration problems involving only minimum-cardinality dominating sets were introduced by Fricke, Hedetniemi, Hedetniemi, and Hutson \cite{FHHH11}, and also studied in \cite{Bien, CHH10, Dyck, EdThesis, Laksh, Laura1, Amu, SS08, SMN}.
 We study the upper irredundance graph ($\operatorname{IR}$-graph for short) of a given graph $G$ -- the ways in which maximum irredundant sets (defined below) of $G$ can be reconfigured successively into other such sets by exchanging (swapping) a single vertex for a neighbour in each step.

-We show that not all graphs can be realized as $\operatorname{IR}$-graphs, although all disconnected graphs are $\operatorname{IR}$-graphs, as shown in Section \ref{Sec_Disc}.
-Sections \ref{Sec_Basic} and \ref{Sec_Con} contain elementary results and lemmas required later.
-We also show that an $\operatorname{IR}$-graph of diameter two contains an induced $C_{4}$.
-The smallest $\operatorname{IR}$-trees, that is, trees that are $\operatorname{IR} $-graphs, of diameter three or four are characterized in Section \ref{Sec_Trees}, and problems for future research are given in Section \ref{Sec_Qs}.